History shared but unreconciled in city’s Confederate statue

 Meanwhile, area whites were preparing to dedicate a monument to rebel soldiers in a downtown park set aside exclusively for white people.

-Flash forward to today and that same Confederate monument still stands in the same park, both of them owned by a Confederate heritage group.
-They sit in the heart of a poor, black-controlled town of 9,800 people that's less than 3 percent white.
+Flash forward to today and that same Confederate monument still stands in the same park, both owned by a Confederate heritage group.
+They sit in the heart of a poor, mostly black town of 9,800 people.

-Students from what's now Tuskegee University once tried and failed to tear down the old gray statue, which has since become a target for vandals.
-But critics who want it gone aren't optimistic about removing it, even as similar monuments come down nationwide.

-"I think it would probably take a bomb to get it down," said Dyann Robinson, president of the Tuskegee Historic Preservation Commission.

-The story of how such a monument could be erected and still remain in place a century later offers lessons in just how hard it can be to confront a shared history that still divides a nation.
+The story of how such a monument could remain in place a century later offers lessons in just how hard it can be to confront a shared history that still divides a nation.

-In 1860, before the Civil War began, Census records show 1,020 white people owned 18,176 black people in Macon County, where Tuskegee sits.
-The enslaved were mostly kept uneducated.
-Schooling became nearly as big a need as food and shelter once the fighting stopped in 1865.
+In 1860, before the Civil War, Census records show 1,020 white people owned 18,176 black people in Macon County, where Tuskegee sits.
+Education became nearly as big a need as food and shelter once the fighting stopped.

-Established by the Alabama Legislature through the joint work of a freed slave and a former slave owner, the Tuskegee Normal and Industrial Institute was founded in 1881, according to the school's official history.
-Booker T. Washington built it into a leading institution for educating blacks.
-To this day, it remains a leading historically black university.
+Established by the Alabama Legislature, the Tuskegee Normal and Industrial Institute was founded in 1881, according to the school's official history.

-By the time of Tuskegee's 25th anniversary, Washington was widely acclaimed for advocating practical education, character building and hard work to lift blacks from the poverty of the postwar South.
-William Howard Taft, who would become U.S. president a few years later, attended the celebration; so did industrialist and donor Andrew Carnegie.
+By the time of Tuskegee's 25th anniversary, founder Booker T. Washington was widely acclaimed for advocating practical education, character building and hard work to lift blacks from poverty.

 Coverage of the anniversary festivities in The Tuskegee News, a white-owned newspaper, emphasized that blacks needed to get along with the whites who had near total control in the old Confederate states.

-"Every address from northerner, or southerner, and black gave forth the unmistakable tribute to the value, yea, the absolute necessity of the southern negro doing all in his power to merit the confidence and friendly cooperation of the southern white man ...," the paper reported on its front page.

-Meanwhile, the United Daughters of the Confederacy, composed of female descendants of Confederate veterans, was erecting monuments glorifying the "lost cause" of the South all over the region in the early 1900s.
-The women of the Tuskegee chapter planned one for their town.
+Meanwhile, the United Daughters of the Confederacy, composed of female descendants of Confederate veterans, was erecting monuments glorifying the "lost cause" of the South across the region.
+The women of the Tuskegee chapter planned one for their town, holding events to raise money.

-They staged a musical performance and a chrysanthemum show to raise money for a Confederate statue, according to Tuskegee News accounts.
-Then, two months after the Tuskegee Institute anniversary, leaders of the white-controlled county government gave the United Daughters the main downtown square to serve as a "park for white people" around a memorial to Macon County's Confederate veterans, city records show.
+Two months after the Tuskegee Institute anniversary, leaders of the white-controlled county government gave the United Daughters the 2-acre, main downtown square to serve as a "park for white people" around a memorial to Macon County's Confederate veterans, city records show.

-The monument, which included the inscribed admonition to "honor the brave," finally was dedicated on Oct.
+The monument finally was dedicated on Oct.
 6, 1909.
 The Montgomery Advertiser called the ceremony "one of the largest masses of white people ever before witnessed in Tuskegee."
-Confederate flags waved and 13 young women were dressed in crimson and white to represent the Confederate states.

-Newspaper stories from the time don't say whether any blacks attended the event, which included a parade through town, but they most certainly were around.
-Macon County was around 82 percent black at the time, Census records show, although Jim Crow laws kept whites in firm political control.
+Newspaper stories from the time don't say whether any blacks attended the event, but they most certainly were around.
+Macon County was around 82 percent black then, Census records show, although Jim Crow laws kept whites in firm political control.

-A crowd described in news reports as Tuskegee students converged downtown after jurors acquitted white gas station attendant Marvin Segrest in the killing of black Navy veteran and civil rights worker Samuel L. Younge Jr., who was gunned down after asking to use a whites-only bathroom.
-It took only 70 minutes or so for jurors to side with Segrest.

-On a night when rocks flew through windows around the town square, demonstrators went after the Confederate monument.
+On a night when rocks flew through windows around the town square, demonstrators identified in news accounts as Tuskegee students went after the Confederate monument, attaching a chain or rope to it.

-Simuel Schutz Jr., a friend of Younge who participated in the demonstration, said protesters attached a chain or rope to the monument in a bid to pull it down, but failed.

-"We didn't have a vehicle to topple it that night and that's why it's still there," said Schutz, 72, now a contractor in Trenton, New Jersey.
+"We didn't have a vehicle to topple it that night and that's why it's still there," said Simuel Schutz Jr., 72, a demonstrator who is now a contractor in Trenton, New Jersey.

 But protesters did have spray paint.
-The next morning, the soldier atop the monument had a yellow stripe down its back with the words "black power" scrawled on the base in black paint.
+They painted a yellow stripe down the back of the stone soldier with the words "black power" scrawled on the base in black paint.

-First elected mayor in 1972, Johnny Ford said he tried to have the monument relocated after taking office and again in 2015.
+First elected mayor in 1972 but now out of office, Johnny Ford said he tried to have the monument relocated after taking office and again in 2015.
 Both efforts failed, as did a few similar attempts during the intervening years.

-"Whites oppose moving it and older blacks didn't want to for fear of upsetting race relations," said Ford, now out of office after serving more than three decades both as mayor and a state representative from the area.

 For some, the statue is just part of the city's landscape and isn't much of an issue.

-"It's just part of Tuskegee, part of its history," said Kelvin Stephens, a black man who works in a computer shop across a street from the memorial.
+"It's just part of Tuskegee, part of its history," said Kelvin Stephens, a black man who works in a computer shop near the memorial.

 The United Daughters of the Confederacy still owns the square where the monument stands, and they don't plan to remove it.